R2Northstar/ModdingDocs/docs/source/guides/contributing.rst

 Contributing to ModdingDocs
 ===========================

-TEST
+**How can I contribute?**

 All contributions to ModdingDocs are welcome.

-To add a change simply make a pull request to the `ModdingDocs repo <https://github.com/R2Northstar/ModdingDocs/>`_.
+Including:

+- Issues with your knowledge or info dumps.
+- Pull Requests with you contributed content

+**What do I need to know to contribute?**

 ModdingDocs uses `reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_.

-A cheatsheet for reStructuredText syntax can be found here: https://docs.generic-mapping-tools.org/6.2/rst-cheatsheet.html
+Cheatsheet for reStructuredText syntax: https://docs.generic-mapping-tools.org/6.2/rst-cheatsheet.html.

 The ``.rst`` files can be found in the ``docs/source`` directory.
 If you're adding a new file, make sure to link it in ``index.rst``